LEAH Schools 1 to 1 Technology Handbook

 To clean the screen on your MacBook Air, first shut down the computer and unplug the power adapter.
 Then use a soft, lint-free cloth.

 DO NOT PUT ANY STICKERS OR TAPE ON THE MacBook.
+Also, do not write on the MacBook with pens or pencils.
 If you do, you may be subject to $30 - $100 cleaning fee.

 Proper Working Condition